 - 1. All staff will have due regard for the school's Careers Policy when promoting Personal Development and through curriculum delivery in all areas of the school. - 2.
-The school will ensure a is published on its website to ensure all members of the school community understand the school's procedure for managing provider access requests from employers. - 3.
-As per the school's External Contribution Policy, student's will be entitled to: - Learn more about technical education qualifications and apprenticeship opportunities as part of a careers programme which informs student s of the full range of education and training options available to them at each transition point. - Hear from a range of local providers about the opportunities on offer, e.g., technical education and apprenticeships - this can be achieved through options evenings, assemblies, group discussions, and taster events.
+The school will ensure the provider access policy is published on its website to ensure all members of the school community understand the school's procedure for managing provider access requests from employers. - 3.
+As per the school's External Contribution Policy, student's will be entitled to:

-- Learn how to apply to the full range of academic and technical courses available to them. - 4.
-The school's Head of Student Development will organise numerous opportunities throughout the school year for student s to speak to employers and will discuss possible attendance at relevant careers events. - 5.
+- Learn more about technical education qualifications and apprenticeship opportunities as part of a careers programme which informs students of the full range of education and training options available to them at each transition point. - Hear from a range of local providers about the opportunities on offer, e.g., technical education and apprenticeships - this can be achieved through options evenings, assemblies, group discussions, and taster events. - Learn how to apply to the full range of academic and technical courses available to them. - 4.
+The school's Deputy Director of Personal Development will organise numerous opportunities throughout the school year for students to speak to employers and will discuss possible attendance at relevant careers events. - 5.
 The DSL will ensure any employers are only invited onto the school site in line with the school's Child Protection and Safeguarding Policy. - 6.
-The Head of Student Development will organise one-to-one meetings with all Yr.
+The Deputy Director of Personal Development will organise one-to-one meetings with all Yr.
 11 students to provide careers guidance and help students to develop skills for the working world. - 7.
-Teachers and Head of Student Development will be particularly sensitive to the career's guidance given to students with SEND, ensuring they feel supported in negotiating their career pathways.
+Teachers and the Deputy Director of Personal Development will be particularly sensitive to the career's guidance given to students with SEND, ensuring they feel supported in negotiating their career pathways.
 Staff will work with the SENCO to deliver individual careers guidance to students with SEND. - 8.
-The school will ensure it provides effective careers advice for the purposes of achieving social mobility for student s by showing the options that are open to them upon leaving school. - 9.
+The school will ensure it provides effective careers advice for the purposes of achieving social mobility for students by showing the options that are open to them upon leaving school. - 9.
 In line with the Gatsby benchmarks, the school will ensure it: - Offers a stable careers programme. - Learns from career and labour market information. - Addresses the needs of each student. - Links curriculum learning to careers. - Provides encounters with employers and employees. - Provides opportunities for experience of workplaces. - Provides encounters with FE and HE. - Provides personal guidance. - 10.
 The careers advisers will provide parents with careers information to help support their child's career choices.